japinol7/teams-generator-services/services/clear-contestants/README.md

 Clear Contestants Service
 =======================================

+This microservice removes contestants.
+Two actions are allowed:
+   * Remove all contestants.
-This microservice removes all contestants that are not part of a team.
+   * Remove all contestants without a team.
 It uses AWS.